 - Interactions between the major elements in the climate system: the atmosphere, the ocean, the ice sheets, the solid earth and the biogeochemical system.

 The course contains lectures, exercises and computer exercises where students work with simple models.
-In week 6, the students form groups of 2-3 students and choose an exam modelling project (which will contribute with 50% to the evaluation).
+The students form groups of 2-3 students and choose an exam modelling project (which will contribute with 50% to the evaluation).
 The groups will work on their projects during the remaining exercises of the course.
 We recommend that the programming language MATLAB be used for the modelling.

 After completing this course, the student will be able to:

 - Understand the role of the atmosphere, the ocean the ice sheets and the solid Earth in the climate system.

 - Describe the climate evolution of the Earth (snowball Earth, greenhouse Earth, glacial cycle, global warming) and the key physical processes.

 - Use simple numerical models to describe the interaction between the atmosphere, the ocean, the ice sheets and the solid Earth.